Business Owner’s Insurance Policy (BOP)

 A Business Owner’s Policy is a great fit if your business:

-• Has a physical location, even if it’s a home office or leased space
+Has a physical location, including a home office or leased space

 Industries that often benefit from a BOP include: